 Retirement is a major life transition and is accompanied by changes in many aspects of life such as time availability, income streams and social networks, all of which may have an impact on health behaviors and health.
-This timely project will help to identify determinants that are associated with positive changes in health behaviors during retirement.
+This timely project will help to identify determinants that are associated with positive changes in health behaviors during retirement and health development after retirement.
 The interdisciplinary FIREA project will not only benefit the individuals, but also provide valuable information to researchers, health professionals and policy makers.
 This information can be used at individual and population level to promote health and functioning later in life.

 FIREA study is funded by Academy of Finland, Ministry of Education and Culture, The Finnish Work Environment Fund, and Juho Vainio Foundation.